 Name and title of person preparing the plan: Chris Sansenbach

 Date of submission of plan: May 11, 2012

 Airport Category: Small Hub

-In the event of diversion or other irregular operations events, aircraft operators should contact Airport Dispatch at (562) 570-2643 for assistance.
+In the event of diversion or other irregular operations events, aircraft operators should contact Airport Operations at (562) 570-2638 or Airport Dispatch at (562) 570-2640 for assistance.

 Plan to Provide for the Deplanement of Passengers Following Excessive Tarmac Delays

 Long Beach Airport does not own or operate any of the equipment needed to safely deplane passengers from air carrier aircraft and is, therefore, unable on its own to provide for the deplanement of passengers.
 Additionally, Airport personnel are not trained to assist in the deplanement of passengers using equipment owned or operated by air carriers or contract service providers.
-We will provide a list of airlines, ground handlers, fixed base operators and others who may have the necessary equipment and personnel to safely deplane passengers to airlines as soon as practicable after receiving requests from such airlines experiencing excessive tarmac delays at the contact number listed above.
+Upon request we will provide a list of airlines, ground handlers, fixed base operators, and others who may have the necessary equipment and personnel to safely deplane passengers for airlines.
+Airlines experiencing excessive tarmac delays can obtain this information from the contact number listed above.

 Plan to Provide for the Sharing of Facilities and Make Gates Available in an Emergency

 The gates at the Long Beach Airport are under common use gate leases, permits, or agreements to air carriers and are controlled by the Airport.
 We direct our common use air carrier users to make gates and other facilities available to an air carrier seeking to deplane at a gate to the maximum extent practicable.